 I also make a point of working on my most complex or demanding tasks during my most focused work time when I'm at my best, and when I'm alone in the house free of distractions.
 I save easier, but necessary tasks for my less than optimal work times.
 If I catch myself doing easy work during my best work time, I know I need to refocus.

-My planner is an invaluable tool for keeping me aware of just how much can be done in a day.
+My simple paper planner is an invaluable tool for keeping me aware of just how much can be done in a day.
 I use it to assess how much I've completed to date, and before I end a work session, I make note of what I'll do the next time I sit down to work.

 Many of us waste a lot of time getting started, especially on more demanding tasks.
 Once you're started, though, work often starts to flow.
 If you make note of the next thing you need to do before you quit working, and while you're still on a roll, it will be much easier to dive back into that task do when you start working again.

 When my kids were very young, my business progress slowed to a crawl because I just didn't have it in me to put in real, focused work hours.
 My youngest was a terrible sleeper until he was about two and a half.
 So, even if I had free time to work, I was doing it in a sleep-deprived haze.

 I read a lot of time management tips back then because I really was trying and failing to make it all work.
 Every book and article I read at that time seemed largely useless, and some were pretty annoying.

 Most time management strategies are dependent on you having a large degree of control over your time.
 That control went out the window when my kids were young.